debraysimon/tpxle-doc/docs/D-Reference/SmartBadgeCommands_R/README.md

 * **Triple-click:** Press the button 3 times (The duration **between** the clicks is **less than 1 second**).
 * **Very Long Press or ESC Sequence:** Press the button **more than 14 seconds**.
 The tracker will play a beep every second during this time.
 * **Since MCU Firmware 2.3+**, the button sequence is configurable with **button_mapping** parameter.
 The examples below are for the button mapping for the default firmware configuration.
 For more inforation, visit [User Interface training](https://actilitysa.sharepoint.com/:f:/t/aby/EiWIqYpAehBKg3Py8I6X07oBFFxUWT3i2FVHYRX2MzXtow?e=ZFkhrM).
-* Please ensure you refer to the [Abeeway Reference Guide](../../D-Reference/DocLibrary_R/#abeeway-trackers) that matches your MCU Firmware version. **The user interface of Abeeway trackers have different behavior across different MCU Firmware versions.**
+* Please ensure you refer to the [Abeeway Trackers Reference Guide](../../AbeewayRefGuide/introduction/) that matches your MCU Firmware version. **The user interface of Abeeway trackers have different behavior across different MCU Firmware versions.**
 * The sequences below are the same for micro tracker and smart badge.
 * Abeeway trackers have three important states:
    1. **SHIPPING:** This is usually the state when the tracker leaves the warehouse.
 The tracker is in lower power state waiting to be activated with a **button Press (between 1 and 4 seconds)**.
 Once, activated, the tracker moves to JOINING state.